-Budget Division is responsible for the planning, development and management of the annual city budget and the five-year capital improvements plan.
-The office supports all aspects of the city budget from preparation to monitoring and reporting.
-Two official documents are prepared annually: a recommended budget and and an adopted budget for both operating and capital improvement programs.
-This year a five-year capital improvements plan will also be published.
+Budget Division is responsible for the planning, development and management of the annual City budget and the five-year capital improvement plan.
+The office supports all aspects of the City budget from preparation to monitoring and reporting.
+Two official documents are prepared annually: a recommended budget and an adopted budget for both operating and capital improvement programs.
+This year a five-year capital improvement plan will also be published.